congjun-huang/Philadelphia-Housing/README.md

 ![image](https://user-images.githubusercontent.com/53063128/163472517-5cb10293-d1dd-4380-9366-a234b3097f6c.png)

-### Conclusion
+### Conclusions
 The Single-Family property type model had the smallest test RMSE and thus had best generalizability for future predictions.
 Commercial property type model had the largest test RMSE, and thus had the worst generalizability.
-The XGBoost and Random Forest models were superior in both validations set and generalizability.
+The XGBoost and Random Forest models were superior in both validations set and generalizability.\
 Our Single-Family and Multi-Family models show utility that future home buyers in Philadelphia may find useful.
 By training a model with all available data, a user may input a desired home’s amenities and location to predict the sale price.
-Government organizations and private companies in Philadelphia may find our model for Mixed, Vacant, Commercial, and Industrial useful, but we recommend this be done with caution due to the larger test RMSE and poorer generalizability.
+Government organizations and private companies in Philadelphia may find our model for Mixed, Vacant, Commercial, and Industrial useful, but we recommend this be done with caution due to the larger test RMSE and poorer generalizability.\
 The poor generalizability of the Commercial and Industrial property types may be a result of the underlying variability of price and smaller data availability.
 The superior performance of the Single-Family type in contrast may be due to a larger and more robust sample size and tighter distribution in sale price.
 Future